craftofelectronics/craftofelectronics-planning.github.com/_posts/2012-06-20-theory-of-craft.md

 ![Theory][theory]

 The mapping above represents our initial approach to a theory of craft-based electronics.
 We decided against explicitly using the term **craft** in the map, since we were trying to define the term itself while approaching the learning outcomes for our course.
+In any case, it looks like we might have a framework for thinking about all this stuff now.
+So stay tuned for what's going to happen tomorrow.

 [etherpad]: http://openetherpad.org/craftoe-projects
 [conceptmap]: https://p.twimg.com/Av1-rbSCIAAKHQF.jpg:large